MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

     > kernel /vmlinuz-2.6.32-754.el6.x86_64 ro root=UUID=36dd8b45-e90d-40d6-81ac-ad0d0725d69e rd_NO_LUKS LANG=en_US.UTF-8 rd_NO_MD SYSFONT=latarcyrheb-sun16 crashkernel=auto **rd_LVM_LV=rootvg/lv_root**  KEYBOARDTYPE=pc KEYTABLE=us **rd_LVM_LV=rootvg/lv_swap** rd_NO_DM rhgb quiet

-In each example, the portion in bold shows that the GRUB has to detect two LVM devices with the names "root" and "swap" from the volume group "rootvg".
+In each example, the portion in bold shows that the GRUB has to detect two LVM devices with the names "root" and "swap" from the volume group "rootvg."

 ### Fix the problem